Bali, Java, Sulawesi... Which island to choose in Indonesia?

 What we love less

-⚠️ Long and sometimes tiring journeys
+⚠️ Long and sometimes exhausting journeys

-⚠️ Basic comfort bring only the essentials
+⚠️ Basic comfort: bring only the essentials

 {{cta-sulawesi}}